 How to Find Idaho Criminal History Records

-While criminal court records feature information pertaining to the litigation processes of criminal courts in Idaho, criminal history records detail the criminal and conviction history of persons resident in the state.
+While criminal court records feature information pertaining to the litigation processes of criminal courts in Idaho, criminal history records detail the presently incarcerated and released inmate’s records and criminal conviction history.
 These records may not be used interchangeably.
 Pursuant to Idaho public record laws, criminal history information can be provided to interested persons for a variety of purposes including employment, licensing and general background checking.

 The service of providing criminal records is provided by the Bureau of Criminal Identification of the Idaho State Police Department.
 Criminal history information can be obtained by requesting name-based or fingerprint-based background checks.
 To make either request, interested persons are required to download and complete the name-based criminal background check form or the fingerprint-based request form.
 The Applicable form must be completed legibly and submitted along with the indicated documents and fees to: